Leeadar/Election/README.md

 ### **Class Definitions:** ###

-* Citizen - Every citizen has a name and a certificate, and the district in which the citizen can vote.
+* Citizen - Every citizen has a name and an ID, and the district in which the citizen can vote.

 * District - Each district has a list of citizens who can vote and a list of elected officials.
 The identity of the voters in each district is determined by the ratio of votes each party received.